iRobot Roomba i3 Robot Vacuum Review

 User Maintenance

-• Filter: The filter is located inside the dirt compartment.
-Clean it by taking out the dirt compartment, pulling out the filter, and tapping it against a garbage can once a week, twice a week in homes with pets.
-You shouldn't wash it with water.
+The filter is located inside the dustbin.
+Clean it once a week, or twice a week in homes with pets.
+Don't wash it with water.

-• Brushrolls: The brushrolls are easy to access by lifting the brush cover on the bottom of the vacuum and pulling them out.
+The two brushrolls are easy to access.
 You can remove any tangled hair or stuck-on debris by hand once or twice a month, depending on whether or not you have pets.
-It can be tricky to put them back because they need to be properly aligned in their housing.
+However, it can be tricky to put them back because they need to be properly aligned in their housing.

-• Side Brush: This is located under the vacuum and requires a screwdriver to remove.
-You can clean it by removing any tangled hair or debris once a month, twice a month in homes with pets.
+The side brush is located under the vacuum.
+You can clean it by removing any tangled hair or debris once a month (or twice a month in homes with pets).

-• Wheel: You can remove the front caster wheel by pulling it out of the vacuum and then pushing it out of its socket.
-You should clean it twice a month by removing any tangled hair or debris.
+You should clean the front caster wheel twice a month by removing any tangled hair or debris.

-• Dirtbag: The dirtbag inside the docking station needs to be thrown away and replaced when it's full, which is indicated by a red light on the docking station.
-You can access it by opening the station's lid and pulling it out.
-The grey cover on the dirtbag prevents dust and debris from spilling out in the process.
+The dirtbag inside the dirt-collecting docking station, included with the i3 Plus models or available separately, needs to be thrown away and replaced when it's full.
+A red light on the docking station indicates this.
+The dirtbag's gray cover prevents dust and debris from spilling out during removal.

-Any part that you can wash under water should be allowed to dry for 24 hours before putting it back in the vacuum.
+Any part you wash with water should be allowed to dry for 24 hours before putting it back in the vacuum.

 3.0